libvips/libvips/doc/How-it-works.md

 the class hierarchy and discover operations, and libvips adds a small amount of extra introspection metadata to handle things like optional arguments.

-The [C API](using-from-c.html) is a set of simple wrappers which create class instances for you.
-The [C++ API](using-from-cpp.html) is a little fancier and adds things like automatic object lifetime management.
-The [command-line interface](using-cli.html) uses introspection to run any vips operation in the class hierarchy.
+The <ulink url="using-from-c.html">C API</ulink> is a set of simple wrappers which create class instances for you.
+The <ulink url="using-from-cpp.html">C++ API</ulink> is a little fancier and adds things like automatic object lifetime management.
+The <ulink url="using-cli.html"> command-line interface</ulink>
+uses introspection to run any vips operation in the class hierarchy.

-There are bindings for [many other languages](https://libvips.github.io/libvips/) on many platforms.
+There are bindings for <ulink url="https://libvips.github.io/libvips">many other languages</ulink> on many platforms.
 Most of these bindings use the introspection system to generate the binding at run-time.

 **Snip**